THG plc: Beauty

 THG Beauty sells own-brand and third party cosmetics, including skincare, haircare, makeup and fragrances.

-It both owns brands (Ameliorate, Christophe Robin, ESPA, Eyeko, Grow Gorgeous, Illamasqua, Mio and Perricone MD) and its own web stores (Beauty Expert, Cult Beauty, Dermstore, HQhair, Lookfantastic, Mankind, RY, SkinCareRx and SkinStore).
+It both owns brands (Ameliorate, Biossance, Christophe Robin, ESPA, Grow Gorgeous, and Perricone MD) and its own web stores (Lookfantastic, Cult Beauty, and Dermstore).
 Each web store is localised to different territories, including localised pricing, promotions, content, marketing, influencers, customer service, couriers and payment options.
-It offers two subscription services through Lookfantastic and Glossybox which are designed to introduce consumers to new THG products.
+It offers three subscription services through Lookfantastic, Dermstore, and Glossybox which are designed to introduce consumers to new THG products.

-The division has its own product development and manufacturing facilities for both own-brands and third parties.
+The division has its own product development and manufacturing facilities (THG Labs in the UK and Bentley Laboratories in the USA) for both own-brands and third parties.